tomisenbarger/cv/cv.md

 ###Publications

 Shams, S., Pratt, A.R., Li, S., & Isenbarger, T.A.
-The evolving role of history in the past, present, and future of psychedelic patenting. *History of Pharmacy and Pharmaceuticals.* Accepted manuscript (2023)
+The Evolving Role of History in the Past, Present, and Future of Psychedelic Patenting. *History of Pharmacy and Pharmaceuticals.* Accepted manuscript (2023)

 Isenbarger, T.A.
 In re Kubin’s Reinvigorated Nonobviousness Standard for DNA Patents. *Wisconsin Law Review* 2009(6): 1435–1470 (2010).
 [SSRN](http://ssrn.com/abstract=1569145)